Charles J. Guiteau: Trial and execution

 To the end, Guiteau was making plans to start a lecture tour after his perceived imminent release and to run for president himself in 1884, while at the same time continuing to delight in the media circus surrounding his trial.
 He was found guilty on January 25, 1882, and sentenced to death.
 After the guilty verdict was read, Guiteau stepped forward, despite his lawyers' efforts to tell him to be quiet, and yelled at the jury, saying, "You are all low, consummate jackasses!", plus a further stream of curses and obscenities before he was taken away by guards to his cell to await execution.
 Guiteau appealed, but his conviction was upheld.

-Twenty-nine days before his execution, Guiteau composed a lengthy poem asserting that God had commanded him to kill Garfield to prevent Blaine's "scheming" to war with Chile and Peru.
-Guiteau also claimed in the poem that now-President Arthur knew the assassination had saved the United States, and that Arthur's refusal to pardon him was the "basest ingratitude."
-(The Evening Star printed this poem, but omitted two verses denigrating Arthur and the Supreme Court.)
-He had (incorrectly) presumed that Arthur would pressure the Supreme Court to hear his court appeal.
+In the weeks before his execution, Guiteau composed a lengthy poem asserting that God had commanded him to kill Garfield to prevent Blaine's "scheming" to go to war with Chile and Peru during the War of the Pacific.
+The Evening Star printed this poem on June 7, but omitted two verses denigrating Arthur and the Supreme Court.
+Guiteau also claimed that Arthur knew the assassination had saved the United States, and that Arthur's refusal to pardon him was the "basest ingratitude."